Forged by Sacrifice: A Slow Burn, Political Romance

 Charming and suave may be Mac Whittaker’s middle name, but I can’t afford the distraction.
 Not when I’ve waited years to chase the law degree I put aside for my family.
 The stolen vacation kiss we shared must remain nothing but a faded memory.

-Arriving in D.C., I’m stunned to find out my unseen, second roommate is Mac, and the chemistry burning wild between us hasn’t disappeared.
+Arriving in D.C., I’m stunned to find out my unseen, second roommate is Mac, and the chemistry burning between us hasn’t disappeared.
 Instead, it threatens to become a full-blown flame.

 But with my family’s past threatening his shiny future, can either of us afford the sacrifice love would demand?